dagoodma/serial2udp/README.md

 1. Create a new MSVC++ 2010 Win32 Console Application project
   - Specify Empty Project within the wizard
+2. Add serial2udp.cpp to the project by right-clicking on the Sources folder in the Solution Explorer.
-2. Modify the project to add the root Boost folder ('C:\boost_1_48_0_x64' if following the above instructions) to the header path
+3. Modify the project to add the root Boost folder ('C:\boost_1_51_0' if following the above instructions) to the header path
   - Properties->C/C++->General->Additional Include Directories
-3. Modify the project to use the static non-debug version of the Boost library
+4. Modify the project to use the static non-debug version of the Boost library
   - Properties->C/C++->Code Generation->Runtime Library
-4. Modify the project to add the Boost libraries for linking ('C:\boost_1_48_x64\stage64\lib\' if following the above instructions)
+5. Modify the project to add the Boost libraries for linking ('C:\boost_1_51_0\stage\lib\' if following the above instructions)
   - Properties->C/C++->Linker->General->Additional Library Directories
-5. Disable use of precompiled headers
+6. Disable use of precompiled headers
   - Set Properties->C/C++->Precompiled Headers to 'Not Using Precompiled Headers'
-6. Set compilation for a statically-linked multi-threaded library
+7. Set compilation for a statically-linked multi-threaded library
   - Set Properties->C/C++->Code Generation->Runtime Library to 'Multi-threaded (/MT)'
-7. Specify building for an x64 release target
+8. Specify building for an x64 release target
   - Build->Configuration Manager->Active Solution Platform->New...->OK
   - Under 'Platform'  select the new x64 target.
   - Under 'Configuration' select 'Release'
-8. Build it
+9. Build it
   - Ctrl-Shift-B or Build->Build Solution
-9. Run it
+10. Run it
   - The executeable will be in '/x64/Release/'